Chapter 3: Student Affairs03:05:15 Behavior Intervention Team

 - Ideation – “I’ve thought about killing myself.” or “You'd be better off without me.”

 - Threats – “I’m going to kill myself.” or “I’m going to jump off the roof.” or “I’m going to slit my wrists.”

 - Visit www.NortheastState.edu/SuicidePrevention for more information.

 BITA Committee members shall utilize the Report Behaviors of Concern online system and the Behavior of Concern Submission Form to track contacts, reports, progress, and potential threat issues.
-The Vice President for Student Affairs shall maintain the online reporting system, forms, and any additional supporting items in a secure environment.
+The Vice President for Institutional Excellence and Student Success shall maintain the online reporting system, forms, and any additional supporting items in a secure environment.